 Threat Hunting uses the same infrastructure but takes it further again.
 After the SIEM has missed a relevant event or a SOC operator has dismissed an event as benign, threat hunting looks for patterns of behaviours that may indicate a compromise.
 Was an admin account created through a command prompt?
 That’s not common.
 Is a computer visiting a blank website every 60 seconds?
 That’s more likely a remote access Trojan phoning home than a user with precise timing.

-Choosing the right security control depends on the following:
+Selecting the right security control for your application depends on a range of factors

 The forensic review of security information, whether through a SIEM, SOC or threat hunt, provides valuable intelligence on how well your preventative security controls are coping with contemporary threat landscapes.
 If you feel you aren’t getting the most out of your current preventative security controls, contact Content Security to help you deliver the appropriate level of information security assurance.